Let's get a few things straight before we take a deeper dive into all things magnesium.

 My kids eat these every night: Natural Calm Raspberry Lemon

-One of the most effective forms of magnesium supplement, created through the use of the mineral salts of orotic acid.
+One of the most effective forms of magnesium supplement is created through the use of the mineral salts of orotic acid.
 Both plants and animals use orotates to create DNA and RNA.
 Research by Dr. Hans A. Nieper, M.D. shows orotates can penetrate cell membranes, enabling the effective delivery of the magnesium ion to the innermost layers of the cellular mitochondria and nucleus.
 It has been shown to have powerful calming effects.

 Magnesium orotate is my top form of magnesium for anxiety.

-Often used to treat symptoms of too much stomach acid such as stomach upset, heartburn, and acid indigestion.
+Often used to treat symptoms of too much stomach acid, such as stomach upset, heartburn, and acid indigestion.

 Magnesium lactate is most commonly used for treating digestive issues.

-Also known as Epsom Salt this is fantastic for a relaxing bath at night - especially with lavender oil added!!
+Also known as Epsom Salt, this is fantastic for a relaxing bath at night - especially with lavender oil added!!

-Magnesium carbonate has a strong laxative-effect when taken in high amounts so proceed with caution here too!
+Magnesium carbonate has a strong laxative effect when taken in high amounts, so proceed with caution here too!

 These chelated forms of magnesium hold moderate to low concentrations and higher levels of bioavailability.
 Magnesium glycerinate is a great form but can often be expensive.
 Magnesium Taurate has been shown to be good for the heart.
 It also has a calming effect.
-Magnesium Malate enhances ATP production and is very relaxing and calming because it sits on NDM receptor in brain and regulates calcium from becoming too neuroexcitatory.
+Magnesium Malate enhances ATP production and is very relaxing and calming because it sits on NDM receptors in the brain and regulates calcium from becoming too neuroexcitatory.

 Experts estimate that magnesium absorption in the digestive system ranges from 20-55%, depending on the source.
-A solution of magnesium can be sprayed on the skin and the body can absorb what is needed at a much faster rate.
+A solution of magnesium can be sprayed on the skin, and the body can absorb what is needed at a much faster rate.
 The magnesium moves directly into the blood and tissues, replenishing the body’s needed magnesium stores more quickly and bypassing the kidneys.

-I keep this by my kids bedsides for nights when they're feeling particularly restless and having difficulty relaxing for a restful night's sleep: Ancient Minerals Topical
+I keep this by my kids' bedsides for nights when they're feeling particularly restless and having difficulty relaxing for a restful night's sleep: Ancient Minerals Topical

-As always, this is not medical advice, talk to your doctor about supplements and always talk to your doctor before you make any changes to your routine.
+As always, this is not medical advice; talk to your doctor about supplements, and always talk to your doctor before you make any changes to your routine.